shivaat/shivaat.github.io/_pages/publications.md

 author_profile: true
 ---

+\[Forthcoming\]

+Shiva Taslimipoor, Omid Rohanian, Ruslan Mitkov, Afsaneh Fazly: A fresh look at modelling and evaluation of multiword expression tokens.
+In Multiword expressions at length and in depth.
+Extended papers from the MWE 2017 workshop (editors: Stella Markantonatou, Carlos Ramisch, Agata Savary and Veronika Vincze), Language Science Press.

+### 2018

+__Shiva Taslimipoor__, Omid Rohanian, Le An Ha, Gloria Corpas, Ruslan Mitkov: Wolves at SemEval-2018 Task 10: Semantic Discrimination based onKnowledge and Association.
+In proceedings of the 12th international workshop on semantic evaluation (SemEval 2018), pages 972-976, 2018.

+Omid Rohanian, __Shiva Taslimipoor__, Richard Evans, Ruslan Mitkov: WLV at SemEval-2018 Task 3: Dissecting Tweets in Search of Irony.
+In proceedings of the 12th international workshop on semantic evaluation (SemEval 2018), pages 553-559, 2018.

 ### 2017

 Victoria Yaneva, __Shiva Taslimipoor__, Omid Rohanian, Le An Ha: Cognitive Processing of Multiword Expressions in Native and Non-native Speakers of English: Evidence from Gaze Data.
 In Mitkov, R. (Ed.)
 Computational and Corpus-based Phraseology.
 EUROPHRAS 2017.
 Lecture Notes in Computer Science, vol 10596.
 Springer, pages 363-379, 2017.